Getting Started

 Step 3

 Identify your needs and interests.
-Education abroad should support your degree, enrich your professional life and future career, and contribute to your personal goals.
+Study abroad should support your degree, enrich your professional life and future career, and contribute to your personal goals.

 Step 4

-Research our programs and the host institutions' cities and countries before meeting with an education abroad advisor.
+Research our programs and the host institutions' cities and countries before meeting with a study abroad advisor.

 Step 5

-Make an appointment with an education abroad advisor to discuss your study abroad program options.
+Make an appointment with a study abroad advisor to discuss your program options.
 To make an advising appointment with Rachel Birkley, Associate Director, Education Abroad, please click here.

 Step 6